About

 Work experience:

-With over a decade of experience in the mental health field, Asiyah has worked across a broad range of NHS settings, including Tier 4 inpatient units, child and adolescent mental health services (CAMHS), eating disorder services, psychiatric intensive care units (PICUs), and community rehabilitation programs.
+With over a decade of experience in mental health, Asiyah has worked across diverse NHS settings, including Tier 4 inpatient units, child and adolescent mental health services (CAMHS), eating disorder services, psychiatric intensive care units (PICUs), and community rehabilitation programmes.

-Asiyah has also led groundwork initiatives to develop bespoke health and social care programs across fourteen GP surgeries in North West London.
-Asiyah has also worked with leading mental health charities such as Place2Be, and as a School Counsellor in both state schools and various elite independent schools in London.
+Asiyah has led groundwork initiatives to develop bespoke health and social care programmes across fourteen GP surgeries in North West London.
+She has also worked with leading mental health charities, including Place2Be, and served as a School Counsellor in both state and independent schools in West London.

 Qualifications and Registrations: